cliche-niche/CS350/Assignment_1/README.md

-The program files were tested using swipl.
+The program files were tested using `swipl`.
 Brief running instructions have been provided below on how to use the Prolog files after loading them using the command `['filename']` <i>(including the inverted commas)</i>

 + [Q1.pl](./Q1.pl): `union(S1, S2, L).`  where the variable "S1" and "S2" are the 2 lists whose union is to be found, "L" is the output variable that contains the Union.